 Begin your journey at the source of the River Usk on Fan Foel in the Brecon Beacons National Park and follow the towpath of the Monmouthshire and Brecon Canal as it passes the Black Mountains and the interior uplands.

-Brecon Canal, Wales
+Brecon Canal, Gwent

 The Brecon Canal offers something different throughout the year.
 In autumn you’ll be enchanted by the vivid red and gold leaves reflecting in the still waters of the canal.
 In spring, you’ll notice how the trees and wildflowers growing along the path make it a haven for butterflies and birds.